Troubled waters: The story of the maligned Fullers ferry Kea

 The crash caused a metre-long hole above the water line in the hull of the Starflyte.

 No one was injured.
-Nobody was on the second Fullers ferry, which was moored at the main Auckland terminal having an annual maintenance survey.
+Nobody was on the Starflyte ferry, which was moored at the main Auckland terminal having an annual maintenance survey.

 A fault in a battery charger providing steering power to the Kea was blamed.